 Let’s be honest.
 When most people hear “Landfill” they think “Dump.”
-You know, that towering pile random garbage as far as the eye can see?
+You know, that towering pile of random garbage as far as the eye can see?
 It’s smelly and gross and maybe even dangerous!
 Well, that was true for some landfills of yesteryear.
 But that is not at all a true picture of your Regional Landfill.
 Back in the late 1980s and early 1990s state and federal regulations were put into place to protect the health of both the environment and the community.
 SPSA is proud to meet and exceed all of those regulations.
 It’s not just the law – it’s the right thing to do.
 Modern, secure, and fully contained, the Regional Landfill has been engineered for the highest levels of efficiency and safety.

 Take a look at the schematic below to see an example of a typical landfill design and learn how it all comes together to take care of your community’s solid waste needs.